FSTatSBS/digital-fortress-lab/README.md

 ```
 The platform integrates honeypots, tar pits, and IDS/IPS systems to enable controlled analysis of attacker behavior and threat research, while dynamic network orchestration allows subsecond-scale VLAN reconfigurations and automated containment, simulating complex operational scenarios.

 AI-driven automation, Infrastructure-as-Code provisioning, and pipelines ensure seamless, scalable operations, while real-time dashboards, logging, and alerts provide complete observability and actionable insights.
-Designed with reproducibility and demonstration in mind, SOC_Replay-Lab serves as a professional and educational showcase of enterprise lab practices and research-grade workflows.
+Designed with reproducibility and demonstration in mind, SOC_Replay serves as a professional and educational showcase of enterprise lab practices and research-grade workflows.

 ---